codeceptjs/CodeceptJS/README.md

 Later you can even automagically update Type Definitions to include your own custom [helpers methods](docs/helpers.md).

+Note that CodeceptJS requires Node.js version 5.12 or later.

 ## Usage

 Learn CodeceptJS by examples.
 Let's assume we have CodeceptJS installed and WebDriverIO helper enabled.